dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 <img src='/images/tabular_files/q_learning.png' width="15%"/>
 </p>

+### Backup Diagrams of DP, MC and TD

 The backup diagrams of DP, MC and TD are compared in the table below.

 | DP Backup      | MC Backup           | TD Backup  |
 |:-------------: |:-------------:| :-----:|
 | <img src='/images/tabular_files/dp_backup.png' width="100%"/>      | <img src='/images/tabular_files/mc_backup.png' width="100%"/> | <img src='/images/tabular_files/td_backup.png' width="100%"/> |

+If we compare the backup diagrams of all 3 algorithms, we can easily spot the difference.
+DP does a full-width shallow backup, MC does a sample deep backups and TD does a sample shallow backups.

 ### Story so far